-Ron Johnson’s e-commerce startup Enjoy raises $150M, expands in U.K. – TechCrunch
+Ron Johnson’s e-commerce startup Enjoy raises $150M, expands in UK – TechCrunch

 “One of the observations from my time at Apple is that Apple makes the easiest to use products on the planet, but look at how busy the stores are with people asking questions and needing help.
 So what about the rest?
 How do you deliver help in this digital world we live in?,” he said, during an interview at TechCrunch Disrupt 2015.

-Through partnerships with other companies, including AT&T, Sonos, Google, and now EE, Enjoy creates an online mobile store where customers can shop for devices and receive same-day delivery.
-They can also opt to have an Enjoy expert deliver the item and help them get set up free of charge.
+Through partnerships with other companies, including AT&T, Sonos, Google and now EE, Enjoy creates an online mobile store where customers can shop for devices and receive same-day delivery.
+They also can opt to have an Enjoy expert deliver the item and help them get set up, free of charge.

 Enjoy generates its revenue from its business partners, who pay to have their products sold through an online storefront.
 Enjoy then returns information like what sort of challenges customers face with their setups, and help to reduce calls to tech support while also increasing brand loyalty.

-“One of the highlights of my retail career was creating a new channel for Apple customers, which was the Apple Retail Store,” said Ron Johnson, CEO and Co-Founder of Enjoy, in a statement.
+“One of the highlights of my retail career was creating a new channel for Apple customers, which was the Apple Retail Store,” said Ron Johnson, CEO and co-founder of Enjoy, in a statement.
 “Now I get to do it again by creating the mobile retail store for not just one company, but for many great companies around the world.
-As we look to drive the next phase of our growth, L Catterton was a natural choice as our partner, given their expertise in building consumer and technology brands on a global scale,” he said.
+As we look to drive the next phase of our growth, L Catterton was a natural choice as our partner, given their expertise in building consumer and technology brands on a global scale.”

 Including today’s expansion by way of its EE partnership, Enjoy now operates in more than 54 U.S. markets and covers more than 50% of the U.S. population, and will be offered in 11 U.K. markets, covering more than 60% of the population, by year-end.
 As of 2020, it will reach 80% of the U.K. population.